korhanertancakmak/SPRING-BOOT/03-spring-boot-hibernate-jpa-crud/README.md

 ```

 I'll give this property here `spring.jpa.hibernate.ddl-auto=create`.
-And remember, this property here will drop the table,
+And remember, this property here will drop the table
 and create the tables for our entity classes; every time the app is run.
 And now we run the application.